vi-mcw196/PiR-project/README.md

-# README z projektu programistycznego PIR
+# README of the PIR development project

-## Temat: Elektroniczny klucz do mieszkania
+## Temat: Electronic flat key

 #### Zespół dwuosobowy - Viktor Moldovan, Dominik Tomaszewski
 #### Prowadzący labolatorium: Dr inż.
 Krzysztof Chudzik

-## Wymagania funkcjonalne
+## Functional requirements
-- Odczyt karty pełniącej rolę klucza przez zamek (czytnik kart zbliżeniowych RFID).
+ - Reading of a card serving as a key through a lock (RFID proximity card reader).
-- Reakcja urządzenia odczytującego na przyłożenie karty.
+ - Response of the reading device to card application.
-  - W przypadku przyłożenia poprawnej karty, diody zapalają się na kolor zielony.
+ - If a valid card is inserted, the LEDs light up green.
-  - W przypadku przyłożenia niepoprawnej karty, diody zapalają się na kolor czerwony, oraz włączony zostaje buzzer.
+ - In the event of an invalid card being presented, the LEDs turn red and a buzzer sounds.
-- Zapis informacji o przyłożonej karcie w rejestrze (bazie danych).
+ - Writing of information about the inserted card in the register (database).
-- Komunikacja między urządzeniem odczytującym, a serwerem, polegająca na przesłaniu informacji o przyłożeniu karty i informacji o niej.
+ - Communication between the reading device and the server, involving the transmission of card assignment and card information.
-- Komunikacja między serwerem, a aplikacją webową, umożliwiająca prezentację odpowiednich wyników z bazy danych.
+ - Communication between the server and the web application, allowing the presentation of the corresponding results from the database.
-- Możliwość operacji CRUD dla kart dostępu:
+ - Possibility of CRUD operations for access cards:
-  - Dodanie nowej karty.
+ - Adding a new card.
-  - Usunięcie karty.
+ - Deleting a card.
-  - Zmiana nazwy właściciela karty.
+ - Changing the name of the card owner.

-## Wymagania niefunkcjonalne
+## Non-functional requirements

-Języki i technologie programowania użyte do implementacji: Python, SQL.
+Programming languages and technologies used for implementation: Python, SQL.
-- Komunikacja między urządzeniami: MQTT.
+- Communication between devices: MQTT.
-- Urządzenie odczytujące: Raspberry Pi (na potrzeby laboratorium działające jako zamek elektroniczny).
+- Reading device: Raspberry Pi (for the lab acting as an electronic lock).
-- Peryferia:
+- Peripherals:
-  - czytnik kart zbliżeniowych RFID.
+  - RFID proximity card reader.
-  - Sygnalizator dźwiękowy – buzzer.
+  - Sounder - buzzer.
-  - Linijka programowalnych diod LED RGB WS2812 .
+  - WS2812 line of programmable RGB LEDs.
-- Systemy operacyjne: Linux Debian.
+- Operating systems: Linux Debian.
-- Baza danych: SQLite.
+- Database: SQLite.

-## Opis architektury systemu
+## System architecture description
 ![image](https://user-images.githubusercontent.com/33034120/212048005-457677da-e3c7-4b23-b7c5-06ac969060d4.png)